adambiltcliffe/codex/readme.md

 Trojan Duck: attack trigger can damage building
 Trojan Duck: if kill attack target with trigger, choose new one

-Harmony: No token exists while spell is being resolved
-Harmony: Have a token after spell is done resolving
-Harmony: When token dies, it doesn't go to discard
-Harmony: If have 3 tokens when Harmony trigger resolves, no new one
 Harmony: Can activate ability and turn tokens into Angry Dancers

 Unstoppable: Can attack anything